SolaceProducts/event-management-agent/README.md

 The command is as follows:
 `java -jar event-management-agent-1.5.0-SNAPSHOT.jar scan mysolacebroker /path/to/scan.zip --springdoc.api-docs.enabled=false --spring.main.web-application-type=none --spring.config.location=/path/to/file/AcmeRetailStandalone.yml`

-### Discovery scan and file export from CLI using docker
+### Discovery Scan and File Export From CLI Using Docker

 To run a scan and export operation using the CLI from docker:
 * provide the id of the event broker specified in the connection file. (e.g. mysolacebroker)